Kotlin/kotlin-spec/README.md

 ## Build

+Prerequisites:
-* To set up `asciidoctor`, follow the instructions on [this page](http://asciidoctor.org/docs/install-toolchain/).
+* `asciidoctor` (to set up, follow the instructions on [this page](http://asciidoctor.org/docs/install-toolchain/))
-* Then, to set up `asciidoctor-pdf`, follow the instructions on [this page](http://asciidoctor.org/docs/convert-asciidoc-to-pdf/#install-the-published-gem).
+* `asciidoctor-pdf` (to set up, follow the instructions on [this page](http://asciidoctor.org/docs/convert-asciidoc-to-pdf/#install-the-published-gem))

+The build script does the following:

+- Renders the single-page HTML version
+- Uploads it to GitHub Pages (requires **write access** to the repo)
+- Renders the PDF version

-* Then, to render both the HTML and PDF versions, run the following script:
+To run the build script:

 ``` bash
 $ ./build.sh